questdb/questdb.io/docs/guides/hysteresis.md

 image: /img/guides/hysteresis/o3-data.jpeg
 ---

-Server configuration may be applied when ingesting data to allow user control on how the system processes and commits late-arriving data for optimum throughput.
+Server configuration may be applied when ingesting data over InfluxDB Line Protocol (ILP) to allow user control on how the system processes and commits late-arriving data for optimum throughput.

 ## Background